 Bear in mind that the Bat-family are willing to use potentially lethal force - punches can kill, and they use edged weapons, explosives, and, depending on the version, what are essentially guns (the Batpod's cannons in TDKR, for instance).
 Part of fighting for them is calculating just how much lethal force they can get away with.

-Some would say Green Arrow started as this.
-He also made it into a form of art, with stunning arrows, sleep/cough gas arrows, electronic disturbance arrows, and his trademark boxing glove arrows.
-After his long-time lover got kidnapped and brutally tortured, though, he got over it.
+Green Arrow started as this, and indeed made it into a form of art, with stunning arrows, sleep/cough gas arrows, electronic disturbance arrows, and his trademark boxing glove arrows.
+When he accidentally killed a man in the '70s, he more-or-less had a breakdown.
+After his long-time lover got kidnapped and brutally tortured, though, he killed her captor and kept going from there.

 ROM, SPACEKNIGHT, who banishes rather than kills the Dire Wraiths early on...because he thinks they suffer more that way.
 ROM is stone cold.